subh007/atrium-docs-temp/Configure-and-run-ONOS.md

 We are assuming you are still ssh'd into the distribution VM, and have already configured the controller.
 Before you launch ONOS, enter

 `admin@atrium:~$ tmux new`

 That should bring up a window like below.
-Notice the "bar" at the bottom identifying the tmux session.
+Notice the green "bar" at the bottom identifying the tmux session.

 ![](https://github.com/onfsdn/atrium-docs/blob/master/15A/pics/tmux.jpg)

+Now you can enter "ok clean" to launch ONOS (after running "./router-cleanup.sh" and possibly "onos-service localhost stop")

+To detach from the window, enter 'Ctrl-b' followed by 'd'.

+You can view the active tmux windows by typing:

+`admin@atrium:~$ tmux ls`
+`0: 1 windows (created Thu Jun 25 17:39:27 2015) [109x36]`

+To reattach to the session:

+`admin@atrium:~$ tmux at -t 0`

+You are now ready to configure Quagga.